aradhyasharma25/aradhyasharma25/README.md

 - 👋 Hi, I’m Aradhya
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics and machine learning
 - 🌱 I’m currently learning to acquire best skills
 - 💞️ I’m looking to collaborate for a project using data analytics, machine learning
 - 📫 How to reach me : mail me at aradhyasharma.as25@gmail.com